The Souls Genre Origin Did Not Come from Dark Souls

 Making Checkpoints an Art

 There wasn’t something called “bonfire” yet.
-Instead, you used “archstones,” just swords into stones—no fire.
+Instead, you used “archstones”, just swords into stones—no fire.
 In DS III you have a number of options when you are sitting next to your beloved campfire.
 Back in the days, things were much simpler: you could only return to the Nexus.
 Yes, there wasn’t crafting, leveling-up or whatever.
 They also worked as checkpoints, but here comes the interesting thing: there were archstones only at the beginning of each world and after you defeated a boss.

 When you think about it, it’s a drastic difference with how bonfires are displayed today, because it means you always needed to defeat the boss to be able to respawn in another place.
 It was challenging, because the levels weren’t shorter than the ones you play these days in the series.
 Sure, there were narrows paths, but if you didn’t activate them, you had to do all the way from the beginning.
 It was a decision that also changed how the maps were created, and the structure of them.
 They needed to feel entertaining and difficult but also doable, or you would feel frustrated all the time.